Core Idea

 Why This Matters

 The partitioning approach shapes everything downstream: component boundaries, team structure, deployment strategies, and the system’s ability to evolve.
-Choosing the wrong approach for your context creates persistent friction—domain partitioning in a system that needs maximum code reuse leads to duplication, while technical partitioning in a system that needs independent scaling creates deployment bottlenecks.
+Choosing the wrong approach creates persistent friction—domain partitioning in a system needing maximum code reuse leads to duplication; technical partitioning in a system needing independent scaling creates deployment bottlenecks.
 Making this decision explicit and intentional, rather than accepting it by default, is a fundamental architectural responsibility.

 Related Concepts